 Genuinely care about the company

 Genuinely caring about the company you work for and not passively going there just to complete your to-do list of the day is what makes the difference in the office between people who make great progress and those who find themselves having to look for another job at the end of their contract.
-When you care about the company as if it’s yours, you also think beyond your tasks and you also anticipate what could be next or the next initiatives without waiting for your boss to always tell you.
-I was doing what was in my duties but I also went beyond and thought about the next step.
+When you care about the company as if it’s yours, you also think beyond your tasks.
+You also anticipate what could be next or the next initiatives without waiting for your boss to always tell you.
+At Alexander McQueen, I was doing what was in my duties but I also went beyond and thought about the next step.

 Can do attitude